b00tc4mp/eurofirms-bootcamp-202402/staff/manuel-barzi/objects/README.md

 # Objects

-Standalone functions to work with iterable objects.
+Standalone functions that work with iterable objects.